The main parts of a book have stayed almost the same throughout the years.

 The author writes the preface.
 It often gives a backstory to how the story came into being.

 The acknowledgment page is where you might have a list of contributors.
-You can also thank people who helped you with writing and creating your book.
+You can also thank the people who helped you with writing and creating your book.

-An introduction appears before the first chapter of a book.
-Generally, it is for nonfiction books.
+An introduction appears before the first chapter.
+Generally, it is for nonfiction.

 It often contains a short author bio and helps give credibility to the author and the subject matter.

-Both fiction and nonfiction books are divided into chapters.
-Chapter headings and titles give logic and order to a book.
+Both fiction and nonfiction are divided into chapters.
+Chapter headings and titles give logic and order.

 Each heading is listed in the Table of Contents.

 In some books, single chapter-opening pages appear before the start of each new chapter.

 Some books are divided into parts, with each part comprising of chapters.
 Often, parts use a number such as Part I, Part II, and Part III.

 An author writes an epilogue to bring closure to a story.

-The author might speak directly to the reader and discuss the fates of the characters or add information that was not entirely relevant to the story.
+The author might speak directly to the reader and discuss the characters’ fates or add information that was not entirely relevant to the story.

-It is rare nowadays to include an afterword in a book.
+It is rare nowadays to include an afterword.
 But if you want to use one, it might deal with the origins of the story or add more context.

-You might add a conclusion to a nonfiction book to summarise the arguments contained in the book.
+You might add a conclusion to a nonfiction title to summarise the arguments contained in the book.

 8 Back matter elements